 NEW ENTRY IN THE DRAGON AWARD–WINNING ARCANE AMERICA SERIESfrom New York Times best-selling alternate history master Eric Flint.

-"History and mythology meld admirably, leading to a satisfying conclusion.
+About Uncharted: "History and mythology meld admirably, leading to a satisfying conclusion.
 This hardy adventure establishes a world ripe for many more rousing stories."—Publishers Weekly

 "With a light and brisk narrative that propels its heroes through a number of increasingly dangerous situations, this combination of alternate history and fantasy should appeal to fans of Eric Flint, Harry Turtledove, and historical fantasy in general."—Booklist